kamahell87/kamahell87.github.io/_tabs/about.md

 _**- Hi!
 Thank you**_\
 My name is Marco and this is my personal _madhouse_.\
 _**- What do you mean?**_\
-I mean that in this website you can read about my homelab and selfhosted adventures.
+I mean that in this website you can read about my homelab and self-hosted adventures.
 Long story short, you can read about how I try to learn new things, setting up new services, without getting mad.\
 _**- Interesting...
 Who are you again?**_\
 I am an italian guy who moved to the UK to work.
 I am passionate about IT and my heart is powered by Linux.\